codazoda/corkboard/README.md

 ![Corkboard Screenshot](resources/corkboard.png)

+There's a [Demo](https://codazoda.github.com/corkboard) hosted on GitHub, directly from this repo.

 This first version, the MVP, contains only hyperlinks to other resources.
 Originally I wanted to design a Hacker News clone with user logins, submissions, and comments, but I wanted to get the base system out now to see if anyone finds